eXpansionPluginPack/eXpansion2/CONTRIBUTING.md

 bundle maintainers to ship releases at their own cadence, rather than being held to the cadence of eXpansion releases.

-Some Core bundles are provided as they are considered assential for the existance of the controller.
+Some Core bundles are provided as they are considered essential for the existance of the controller.

 If you are unsure of whether your contribution should be implemented contact us.